aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 What about a balloon?
 I found information about a “Project Genetrix”, but it seems the maximum altitude for that project was about 100,000’.

-I found an interesting web site called **Air Recce** [^5] that shares information about Aerial Reconnaissance as it was done during World War II.
+I found an interesting web site called **Air Recce**[^5] that shares information about aerial reconnaissance as it was done during World War II.
 This was exactly what I needed.

-Air Recce and Wikipedia both seem to show that the aircraft used most for Aerial Reconnaissance during and just after World War II were versions of the North American P-51 Mustang known as the F-6, and the Lockheed P-38 Lightning known as the F-4 and F-5.
+Air Recce and Wikipedia both seem to show that the aircraft used most for aerial reconnaissance during and just after World War II were versions of the North American P-51 Mustang known as the F-6, and the Lockheed P-38 Lightning known as the F-4 and F-5.
-The F-4 and F-5, “...as a reconnaissance aircraft, obtained 90 percent of the aerial film captured over Europe”. [^6] Both of these aircraft could fly over 40,000 feet.
+The F-4 and F-5, “...as a reconnaissance aircraft, obtained 90 percent of the aerial film captured over Europe.”[^6] Both of these aircraft could fly over 40,000 feet.
 Many of the examples in the Model 520/700 manual use an altitude of 30,000 - 40,000 feet, so it seems likely this is what Katz had in mind.

 Also of interest is the RB-36D, a Photo Reconnaissance version of the Convair B-36 Peacemaker.
 This could fly over 50,000 feet, carry multiple cameras, and had a long range.
-The RB-36D becomes important in the discussion about Aerial Reconnaissance cameras.
+The RB-36D becomes important in the discussion about aerial reconnaissance cameras.

 I seemed no closer to finding the answer to my question: why a maximum of 250,000 feet?

 I finally found the answer in Katz’s article in **Photogrammetric Engineering**:
-“...to permit the use of this slide rule in _oblique photography_ computations”. [^7] (emphasis mine)
+“…to permit the use of this slide rule in _oblique photography_ computations”.[^7] (emphasis mine)

 The Model 520/700 manual states that “the problems associated with oblique photography are much more difficult than the corresponding problems in vertical photography” and that “This slide rule can be used in conjunction with other aids for oblique photography; these are now under development…”.

-Katz’s article in **Photogrammetric Engineering** discusses these “other aids”.
-[^8]
-The Smithsonian National Air and Space Museum has a prototype, dated 1949, donated by Katz:
+Katz’s article in **Photogrammetric Engineering** discusses these “other aids”.[^8] The Smithsonian National Air and Space Museum has a prototype, dated 1949, donated by Katz:[^9]
-[^9]

 ![FIGURE 2: Calculator, Graphic, Oblique, Aerial Type A-1, Prototype, with 18 Transectors, Smithsonian Air and Space Museum, Photographer: Carl J. Bobrow](./Images/A19930313000cp01.jpg)
-**[FIGURE 2: Calculator, Graphic, Oblique, Aerial Type A-1, Prototype, with 18 Transectors, Smithsonian Air and Space Museum, Photographer: Carl J. Bobrow]**
+**FIGURE 2: Calculator, Graphic, Oblique, Aerial Type A-1, Prototype, with 18 Transectors, Smithsonian Air and Space Museum, Photographer: Carl J. Bobrow**

 **Focal Length**

 “Why a maximum focal length of 240 inches?”
 I found the answer to this question as I was researching likely aircraft.
 In his article, Katz mentions the K-24 and other cameras with a focal length from 24 to 36 inches.
-These were often carried by the F-5 and F-6, and Katz refers to them in examples in his article. [^10]
+These were often carried by the F-5 and F-6, and Katz refers to them in examples in his article.[^10]

 However, while reading about the RB-36D, I read that it could be equipped with something called the “Boston Camera”.
 The Boston Camera had a focal length of 240 inches, and:
-“a photo interpreter could detect a golf ball from an altitude of 45,000 feet (14,000 m)” [^11]
+“a photo interpreter could detect a golf ball from an altitude of 45,000 feet (14,000 m).”[^11]

 The Boston Camera was not manufactured until 1951, and was used sparingly.
-The Boston Camera may not have been used frequently because it was sensitive to aircraft vibration. [^12] Cameras with 24- to 36-inch focal lengths were much more common.
+The Boston Camera may not have been used frequently because it was sensitive to aircraft vibration.[^12] Cameras with 24- to 36-inch focal lengths were much more common.

-The Pickett Model 520/700 has gauge marks for what are probably common focal lengths: 24”, 36”, 48”, 72”, 96”, and 144”.
+The Pickett Model 520/700 has gauge marks for what are probably common focal lengths: 24 inch, 36 inch, 48 inch, 72 inch, 96 inch, and 144 inch.

 **Ground Speed**

-The Ground Speed scale is used to calculate image speed and cycling time.
-See “Other Functions” below.
+The ground speed scale is used to calculate image speed and cycling time.

-The Ground Speed scale reads up to 1,000 MPH / Knots.
+The ground speed scale reads up to 1,000 Miles per Hour / Knots.
 I didn't find any aircraft likely to be used for aerial reconnaissance around 1950 with such a high top speed.
-It is my guess that 1,000 MPH was a “nice, round figure” that allowed for future developments.
+It is my guess that 1,000 Miles per Hour was a “nice, round figure” that allowed for future developments.

-**Other Functions**

-There are scales on the rule to calculate “image speed” arising from forward aircraft speed.
+The ground speed scale on the rule is used to calculate “image speed” arising from forward aircraft speed.
-After aligning the MPH mark with the Representative Fraction, setting the cursor to the “Ground Speed” will show the image speed in Inches Per Second.
+After aligning the “M.P.H.” mark with the representative fraction, setting the cursor to the “ground speed” will show the image speed in Inches Per Second.

-The manual also discusses functions valuable for **planning** aerial reconnaissance flights.
-The Aerial Photo rule can be used to calculate cycling time between exposures, how many exposures are required to survey a given area, the required altitude to photograph an object of a given ground size at a desired image size, and a minimum altitude given a flight speed and requirement for 60% image overlap on a given size of film.
+The Aerial Photo rule can be used to calculate cycling time between exposures, how many exposures are required to survey a given area, the required altitude to photograph an object of a given ground size at a desired image size, and a minimum altitude given a flight speed and requirement for sixty percent image overlap on a given size of film.
-A 60% overlap in adjacent photos produces stereoscopic aerial views.
+A sixty percent overlap in adjacent photos produces stereoscopic aerial views.

 ![FIGURE 3: Kit, Photo Interpretation, Felsenthal, Type BS 9A, partial, Smithsonian Air and Space Museum, Photographer: Carl J. Bobrow](./Images/NASM-A19771915000cp08.jpg)
-**[FIGURE 3: Kit, Photo Interpretation, Felsenthal, Type BS 9A, partial, Smithsonian Air and Space Museum, Photographer: Carl J. Bobrow]**
+**FIGURE 3: Kit, Photo Interpretation, Felsenthal, Type BS 9A, partial, Smithsonian Air and Space Museum, Photographer: Carl J. Bobrow**

-This Photo Interpretation Kit includes a Pickett 52T Type-A1 Aerial Photography Slide Rule, two different Magnifying Stereoscopes, and Proportional Dividers. [^13]
+This photo interpretation kit includes a Pickett 52T Type-A1 Aerial Photography Slide Rule, two different Magnifying Stereoscopes, and Proportional Dividers.[^13]
 The 52T varies from the Model 520 / 700 by including a “Ground Size Meters” scale in addition to the Ground Size Feet scale.

 **Rule Orientation**

 In our correspondence, James Bready noted to me that when switching from one side of the rule to the other, on most rules, you would rotate the rule along its long axis, and the rule is still oriented correctly.
 However, the Aerial Photography Rule seems to be set up to flip end-for-end to switch sides of the rule.
-James pointed out that that seems to be the case for all of the different makes of Aerial Photography rules that he has.
+James pointed out that that seems to be the case for all of the different makes of aerial photography rules that he has.
 I had noticed the same thing, though I had not given it much thought until then.

-Page 8 of the manual states, “When the Aerial Photo side of the slide rule is used, the rule must be held vertically.”
+Page eight of the manual states, “When the Aerial Photo side of the slide rule is used, the rule must be held vertically.”
 When the rule is held vertically for Aerial Photo use, in the left hand, palm up, switching to the “rear” of the rule is easy to accomplish by rolling the left wrist to the right, presenting the rear of the rule in its correct orientation.
 I think this is how the rule is meant to be used.

-![FIGURE 4: Transition from Front to Rear Scales of the Pickett Model 700](./Images/Figure-4.jpg) **[FIGURE 4: Transition from Front to Rear Scales of the Pickett Model 700]**
+![FIGURE 4: Transition from Front to Rear Scales of the Pickett Model 700](./Images/Figure-4.jpg) **FIGURE 4: Transition from Front to Rear Scales of the Pickett Model 700**

 **Precision & Accuracy**

 I wondered about whether the calculations done with the rule would be precise and accurate enough to provide useful intelligence for the photo interpreter.
 Katz addresses the question of Precision and Accuracy in his article in PHOTOGRAMMETRIC ENGINEERING:

-> Briefly stated, precision refers to the reproducibility of the measurement operation, whereas accuracy refers to the essential truth of the measurement, i.e. its nearness to the true value.
+> Briefly stated, precision refers to the reproducibility of the measurement operation, whereas accuracy refers to the essential truth of the measurement, i.e. its nearness to the true value.[^14]
-[^14]

-> It is a serious and pernicious fallacy to believe that because computations are made with a modern electric calculator, "answers" can be written down embodying all the figures cast up by the machinations of the calculator.
+> It is a serious and pernicious fallacy to believe that because computations are made with a modern electric calculator, "answers" can be written down embodying all the figures cast up by the machinations of the calculator.[^15]
-[^15]

 Katz expands on this in some of his other articles.

 First, the photo interpreter does not need to find the dimensions of a ground object down to fractions of an inch.
 The question is one of whether the object on the ground is a foxhole, a missile launch site, or an airfield, for example.
-From Some Notes on the History of Aerial Reconnaissance [^16]
+From _Some Notes on the History of Aerial reconnaissance_[^16]

 Second, there are other sources of error in the process of obtaining the aerial photographs.
 These sources include whether the film lies flat in the camera, the motion of the shutter with respect to the airplane's path, errors in measurement of the airplane’s altitude, errors in the stated focal length of the camera, and whether the photo is actually vertical.
 Katz states that these errors can be as much as 10%, whereas the “Ground Size” scale can be read within 0.1% on the 10” rule.
 So, the Aerial Photography rule provides plenty of accuracy for the job at hand.
-Katz, PHOTOGRAMMETRIC ENGINEERING, 1950. page 355 [^17]
+Katz, PHOTOGRAMMETRIC ENGINEERING, 1950. page 355[^17]

 It is interesting to note that once the enemy became aware of aerial photography, he would camouflage the sites to hide what was there.
 However, the photo interpreter would make educated guesses based on the size of the camouflaged area, combined with other sources of intelligence.
 Interpretation Of Military Installations From Aerial Photographs, Jones, p.
-498 [^18]
+498[^18]

 **Rear of the Rule**

 ![FIGURE 5: Rear of Pickett Models 520 & 700](./Images/Figure-5.jpg)
-**[FIGURE 5: Rear of Pickett Models 520 & 700]**
+**FIGURE 5: Rear of Pickett Models 520 & 700**

-Katz made a recommendation about what scales should be on the “Rear” of the Aerial Photography rule.
+Katz made a recommendation about what scales should be on the “rear” of the Aerial Photography rule:

-> The reverse side of the rule will be a newly arranged standard 10 inch rule, having the normal, folded and inverted scales (C, D, CF, DF, DIF, DI), the square and cube scales (A & K), the sine and tangent scales (S & T), and the log scale (L).
+“The reverse side of the rule will be a newly arranged standard 10 inch rule, having the normal, folded and inverted scales (C, D, CF, DF, DIF, DI), the square and cube scales (A & K), the sine and tangent scales (S & T), and the log scale (L).[^19]”
-[^19]

-Pickett’s selection of scales for the “Rear” of the Model 520/700 is close to Katz’s recommendation:
+Pickett’s selection of scales for the “rear” of the Model 520/700 is close to Katz’s recommendation:
 **L, A, DF | CF, CIF, T, S, C | D, DI, K**

-James Bready shared images of some Aerial Photography rules that he has, and the BRL 54 rule has the following scales on its rear:
+James Bready shared images of some Aerial Photography rules that he has, and the BRL 54 aerial photo rule has the following scales on its rear:
 **S&T, A | B, S, T, C | D**

-So it appears that there is no “standard” for the scales on the rear of the Aerial Photography rule, but Pickett’s rules seem to reflect the scale set that Katz had in mind.
+So it appears that there is no “standard” for the scales on the rear of the aerial photography rule, but Pickett’s rules seem to reflect the scale set that Katz had in mind.

 I wondered if it would make sense to have an ST scale to calculate small angles for “slightly oblique” aerial photos.
 Or maybe other scales for triangles with small apex angles, like the scales of the Model 14 Artillery rule?